bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 height="1.84375in"}

 The third box now takes up the entire free space available because flex-growth's value has been set to 1.
-So if we have **flex-grow** set to 1, the children will all set to equal size.
+So if we have <b>flex-grow</b> set to 1, the children will all set to equal size.
 And if one of the children has a value of 1.5, that child would take up more space as compared to the others.